prooph/service-bus/docs/plugins.md

 # FromMessageTranslator

 The [FromMessageTranslator](../src/Prooph/ServiceBus/Message/FromMessageTranslator.php) plugin does the opposite of the `ForwardToMessageDispatcherStrategy`.
-It listens on the `initialize` dispatch process event of a CommandBus or EventBus and if it detects an incoming [message](../src/Prooph/ServiceBus/Message/MessageInterface.php) it translates the message to a [Command](../src/Prooph/ServiceBus/Command.php) or [Event](../src/Prooph/ServiceBus/Event.php) depending on the type provided in the [MessageHeader](../src/Prooph/ServiceBus/Message/MessageHeaderInterface.php).
-A receiver of an asynchronous dispatched message, for example a worker of a message queue, can pull a [message](../src/Prooph/ServiceBus/Message/MessageInterface.php) from the queue and forward it to a appropriate configured EventBus without additional work.
+It listens on the `initialize` dispatch action event of a CommandBus or EventBus and if it detects an incoming [message](../src/Prooph/ServiceBus/Message/MessageInterface.php) it translates the message to a [Command](../src/Prooph/ServiceBus/Command.php) or [Event](../src/Prooph/ServiceBus/Event.php) depending on the type provided in the [MessageHeader](../src/Prooph/ServiceBus/Message/MessageHeaderInterface.php).
+A receiver of an asynchronous dispatched message, for example a worker of a message queue, can pull a [message](../src/Prooph/ServiceBus/Message/MessageInterface.php) from the queue and forward it to a appropriate configured CommandBus or EventBus without additional work.

 *Note: If the message name is an existing class it is used instead of the default implementation.
        But the constructor of the class should accept the same arguments as the default implementation does, otherwise you need to use your own message translator.